kyleabeauchamp/FitEnsemble/docs/source/installation.rst

 Installation
 ============

-fit_ensemble requires Python 2.7 and the following Python packages:
+FitEnsemble requires Python 2.7 and the following Python packages:

 * Numpy_